jayskano/vm-creation/README.md

 <p>

   - I seletced "Windows 10 Pro, version 22H2" for the operating system (OS) image.
-  - I chose a size with 2 vcpus and 8 GiB memory to ensure smooth performnace for the virtual machine.
+  - I chose a size with 2 vcpus and 8 GiB memory to ensure smooth performance for the virtual machine.

 </p>
 <br />